SharonLutz/gxgRC/README.md

 ```

 ## Simulation Scenario
-For 1,000 subjects, we generate X1 to have a MAF of 0.20 and X2 to have an MAF of 0.05.
+For 1,000 subjects, we generate X1 to have a mean of 0.5.
 The interaction between X1 and X2 on Y varies from 0, 0.1, to 0.2.

 ```
 gxgRC(n=1000,nSim=1000,MAF1=0.5,gamma0=0,gammaX1=0.3,